MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 The task flow canvas provides a graphic view of the tasks and how they're connected logically.

-The side panel shows detailed information about the task flow, including:
+The side pane now shows detailed information about the task flow you selected, including:

-* Task flow name
+* Task flow name.

-* Task flow description
+* Task flow description.

-* Total number of tasks in the task flow
+* Total number of tasks in the task flow.
 * A list of the tasks in the task flow.

 It's recommended that you change the task flow name and description to something meaningful that enables others to better understand what the task is all about.
-To change the name and description, select **Edit**.
-For more information, see [Edit task name and description](./task-flow-work-with.md#edit-task-name-and-description).
+To change the name and description, select **Edit** in the task flow side pane.
+For more information, see [Edit task flow details](./task-flow-work-with.md#edit-task-flow-details).

 The items list shows all the items and folders in the workspace, including those items that are attached to tasks in the task flow.
 When you select a task in the task flow, the items list is filtered to show just the items that are attached to the selected task.